ASafaeirad/knowledge/Philosophy/Logic Vocabulary.md

 1. **Test the [[Inference]]**:
    If the inductive argument has a good inference, it is a strong argument.
 If the inductive argument has a bad inference, it is weak.
 2. **Test the [[Premise|premises]]**
    If the inductive argument is strong and has true premises, the argument is cogent.
-If the inductive argument is strong and has false premises, the argument is uncogent.
-Finally, all weak arguments are considered uncogent.
+If the inductive argument is strong and has false premises, the argument is **uncogent**.
+Finally, all weak arguments are considered **uncogent**.

 Resources:
 * https://lucidphilosophy.com/ch-11-logic-vocabulary-in-one-diagram/